aravind150901/Spices-Raw-Materials-Price-Forecasting/README.md

 Business Solution: First did Random Walk &
-Stationary Test for all Spices Prices then did Line Chart in Power BI for getting min max and avg prices of spices Built Multiple Forecasting Time Series Models for 21 Different Spices, for every spice multiple models has been tested and chosen best model for each Spice.
+Stationary Test for all Spices Prices then did Line Chart in Power BI for getting min max and avg prices of spices.
+Built Multiple Forecasting Time Series Models for 21 Different Spices, for every spice multiple models has been tested and chosen best model for each Spice.